jbakse/p5.party/notes/design_questions.md

 - Currently shared properties are initialized in setup(), but this does potentially lead to a race condition.
 Would it be better to have an init-object argument on partyLoadShared()?

-  - in the examples are the `shared.x = share.x || 0` style inits confusing? should they be changed to another style? link to idiom?
+  - Is there a race condition?
+    - First clients connect at same time.
+    - One is designated host.
+    - Host inits shared in setup().
+    - Secon client setup()s before init state arrives.

 - does setting `shared.x = 3` send a message even if shared.x is already 3?

-  - Test this and document answer!

-- should p5.party have some kind of write locking support so you can open a shared object in read only mode, or designate the writer for an object and get warnings if someone else writes?

-  - it would probably be common to have particpiants be read only, but me/my be writeable
+  - checked. no, it doesn't

+- p5.party now warns if if you set property on another clients participan shared.

-  - maybe a "host" write only mode, that warns/blocks if non host writes
+  - should there be "host" only write mode, that warns/blocks if non host writes to community shared objects?

-- should p5.party provide an id for each participant? it does have an internal id.
+- should p5.party provide an id for each participant to user code? it does have an internal id.
 This might be especially helpful if we support a participant leaving and coming back via a local storage "cookie".

 - should we support a client levaning and coming back as the same participant (e.g. a browser reload)?